How to Create a Perfectly Striped Lawn

 This roller spreads the weight of the machine over a greater area rather than when on four wheels.
 These machines tend to be the choice of many cricket and football grounds teams through the winter months due to being lighter machines and kinder to pitches when in need of a cut but a little wet / soft.

-Many lawn-proud homeowners use a rotary mower with a rear-roller – with these machines still two wheels at the front of the machine.
+Many lawn-proud homeowners use a rotary mower with a rear-roller – these machines still have two wheels at the front of the machine with the weight of the mower spread across a roller at the back.
 On formal lawns which are very flat, or where a lower height of cut is desired, a cylinder mower may be more applicable with rollers at the front and rear.

 These mowers if be cylinder or a rear-roller rotary are not as heavy as many assume.
 With the wider uptake of battery powered mowers these are extremely light.
 There is a mower for everyone and every sized lawn.